MichelleCCodes/MichelleCCodes/README.md

 ### Thanks for visiting my profile! 👋

-- 🔭 I’m currently working on a project for Human Rights First
+- 🔭 I’m currently leading a project for [Story Squad](https://www.storysquad.education/), a game that engages literacy skills in young readers.
 - 🌱 I’m currently learning about how to build scalable web applications
 - 👯 I’m looking to collaborate on an upcoming Hackathon
 - 💬 Ask me about anything!